awslabs/graphstorm/graphstorm-processing/docs/source/developer/developer-guide.rst

    brew update
    brew install pyenv

-For more info on ``pyenv`` see https://github.com/pyenv/pyenv
+For more info on ``pyenv`` see `its documentation. <https://github.com/pyenv/pyenv>`

 Create a Python 3.9 env and activate it.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We use Python 3.9 in our images so this most closely resembles the
-execution environment on SageMaker.
+execution environment on our Docker images that will be used for distributed
+training.

 .. code-block:: bash